 But luckily I never blew out a knee, broke a bone, or tore a muscle that required surgery.
 My hernia's were probably exacerbated by lifting but not caused by lifting.

 These strength standards are not for singles.
 Singles are for competition.
-These standards are for 5 repetitions using good form.
+These standards are for 3 to 5 repetitions using good form.
 This would be the set you do as part of your normal training.
 You would be working up to this higher number over a number of weeks, months or even years.

 The good thing is that once you have acquired this strength, you can generally be considered quite strong and should be able to maintain close to these numbers over time.